leaf2fire/evnl.me/resolve.md

 I wish to achieve efficiency.
 I want to make myself and my surroundings more efficient.
 The biggest problem is efficiency has many meaning that constantly change.

+I wish to achieve freedom.
+Freedom to choose.
+Freedom from limits.

+###### 2019.6.23.7

-Learning is awareness, memorization, and experimentation combined.
+Learning is awareness, imitation, and experimentation combined.